 Apple has managed to cram all the controls you'd need into a ridiculously small space.
 And with the efficiency of iTunes search you can use the Search icon in the MiniPlayer and never worry about the larger player.

 Clicking the album art in MiniPlayer expands the view to display larger album art, and tapping the Up Next icon transforms MiniPlayer into a vertical column displaying art and upcoming tracks.
 It's an interesting way to view and manage your music, almost between the full iTunes and a MiniPlayer (we advise people to try it out).

-What's missing from iTunes 11 vs Spotify (and Facebook)
+iTunes 11 review: What's missing from iTunes 11 compared with Spotify (and Facebook)?

 iTunes 11 is a great step forward, but if you step back from the iTunes 11.1.5 software update for a moment there are still many areas where it seems to be behind.